GradMix: Gradient-based Selective Mixup for Robust Data Augmentation in Class-Incremental Learning: Experiments

 \subsection{Model Performance Results}

 We compare \method{} against other data augmentation baselines on the five datasets with respect to average accuracy as shown in Table~\ref{tbl:main_er} and Sec.~\ref{appendix:exp-comp}.
 Overall, \method{} consistently achieves the best accuracy results compared to the baselines for all the datasets by considering catastrophic forgetting while augmenting data.
 In contrast, since existing data augmentation techniques are designed for static and balanced data, they have limitations in class-incremental learning setups with dynamic and imbalanced data.
-In addition, \method{} helps further improvement of advanced experience replay methods, including MIR, GSS, and DER, as shown in Table~\ref{tbl:compatibility_main}.
+We also present sequential accuracy results for each task as shown in Fig.~\ref{fig:seq_exp_main} and Sec.~\ref{appendix:exp-seq} where \method{} shows better accuracy performance than other baselines at each task.
+In addition, \method{} helps further improvement of advanced class-incremental learning methods, including MIR, GSS, DER, FOSTER, and MEMO as shown in Table~\ref{tbl:compatibility_main}.

+Among the mixup-based methods, {\it Manifold Mixup} consistently shows robust results.
+However, another mixup-based method, {\it CutMix}, shows the worst performance on CIFAR-10, CIFAR-100, and Tiny ImageNet as it significantly reduces accuracy on previous tasks.
+We believe that cutting images into patches in the limited previous task data results in significant information loss.
+The two imbalance-aware mixup methods, {\it Remix} and {\it Balanced-MixUp}, achieve better results than {\it Mixup} as they address the data imbalance between previous and current tasks using disentangled mixing and balanced sampling techniques, respectively.
+The policy-based method, {\it RandAugment}, also shows underperforming results.
+For MNIST and FMNIST, elastic distortions across scale, position, and orientation are known to be effective, but other transformations in {\it RandAugment} like flipping and random cropping may have negative effects.
+For CIFAR-10, CIFAR-100, and Tiny ImageNet, the transformation technique in {\it RandAugment} that removes a region of an image is harmful to retaining the knowledge of the limited buffer data.